 The souvenir was an unusual choice.
 With the fighting in Germany now over, Sgt.
 Robert J. Roeber decided to bring home an enemy hospital sign.
 What would Mrs. Roeber say?
-The sign came back to northern Illinois in 1945 and then remained packed away for the next several decades, until its purchase at an estate sale in 2021.
-Behind its cracked painted lettering, nail holes along the edges, and a separation down the center, is a story of the last days of the Second World War and tragedy in a German village.
+Stored away for decades, it became uncovered at a northern Illinois estate sale in 2021.
+Behind its cracked painted lettering is a story of the last days of World War II in one German village.

 The frontline arrives in Schmiedefeld

-1 April, 1945.
+April 1, 1945.
 Easter Sunday.
 The Nazi party district leader holds a meeting in Schmiedefeld am Rennsteig at 4 PM.
-He tells residents that American soldiers are nearing, occupation is a real possibility.
+He tells residents that American soldiers are nearing and that occupation is possible.
 For the past several days villagers have grown anxious.
 The boom of artillery fire draws closer.
 The sky buzzes with allied airplanes on a daily basis.
-At night the villagers watch as bombs fall on Schweinfurt to the south.1
+At night, the bomb attacks on Schweinfurt could be scene.1

-Schmiedefeld is a small village nestled in the mountains and dense woods of the Thuringian Forest in central Germany.
-Located some 14 kilometers east of Suhl, Schmiedefeld was historically a mining community beginning in the early fifteenth century.
-The iron-ore mined here supplied the region’s famous, and still active, weapons manufacturing industry.
-Tourism then became the mainstay of the local economy from 1900 onwards.
-Many trails run through the village, including the Rennsteig, ideal for hiking or winter sports.
+Today, Schmiedefeld is a small quiet village some 14 kilometers east of Suhl.
+It is nestled in the mountains and dense woods of the Thuringian Forest in central Germany.
+A historic mining community, it supplied iron-ore for the region’s famous, and still active, weapons manufacturing industry.
+By 1900 tourism became the mainstay of the local economy.

-Left: aerial view of Schmiedefeld as depicted on a late 1930s postcard.
+Left: aerial view of Schmiedefeld from late 1930s postcard.
 From author’s collection.
 Right: location of Schmiedefeld am Rennsteig in Germany.
 From Google.

-A defense line was established along the hills and mountains east of Suhl.
+The Germans established a defense line along the hills and mountains east of Suhl.
 Its purpose was to halt the rapid advancing American armored forces.
-The southern cornerstone was Schmiedefeld, defended by a mixed force of regular and paramilitary troops.
-Largest of the regular units was the Feldherrnhalle.
-Amongst the paramilitary troops was the local Hitler Youth and Volkssturm.
+The southern cornerstone was Schmiedefeld.

-In reality only a tactically insignificant number of inexperienced fighters from the Feldherrnhalle were in Schmiedefeld.
-Nonetheless, American commanders ordered the village to be shelled throughout the night.
-Additionally an airstrike was launched by the 367th Fighter Squadron.
+This inaccurate intelligence convinced American commanders to shell the village.
+Artillery fire rained down.
+In addition, aircraft from the 367th Fighter Squadron launched a strike.
 General Willard S. Paul of the 26th Infantry Division remained at his command post in Suhl until 2 AM the following morning.
 The German attack never came.
 Later that day, General Paul made his move.

 A school building converted into a hospital

 German casualties sustained in the defense of Schmiedefeld were high.
-The SA-Standarte-Feldherrnhalle alone lost 23 members within the village proper, the ages of the deceased ranging from 15 to 22 years of age.3 During the fighting a dressing station was set up to treat the wounded.
-This facility was located behind the military command post at a forester’s house.
-There was also a hospital in the village.
+The SA-Standarte Feldherrnhalle alone lost 23 members within the village proper, aged 15 to 22.3 A dressing station was setup during the fighting to treat the wounded.
+Inside the village, however, was a hospital.

 Another patient at the hospital was Rudolf Schniedergers.
-Wounded on the Western Front, Rudolf was evacuated by hospital train and arrived at the reserve hospital in Ilmenau on 23 March 1945.
-The hospital in Ilmenau was overcrowded and patients had to be transferred elsewhere.
-One of the destinations was the hospital in Schmiedefeld.
-Rudolf made the trip by truck, along with other patients who could manage to sit upright.
-Less than two weeks later came their capture.
+Wounded on the Western Front, Rudolf arrived at the reserve hospital in Ilmenau on March 23, 1945.
+Overcrowding forced the hospital staff to transfer patients elsewhere.
+One of the destinations was the hospital in Schmiedefeld- which served as a subunit.
+Rudolf made the trip by truck and less than two weeks later came his capture.

-The next day a brief report of the hospital was filed by the 328th Infantry Regiment.
-A total of 63 enlisted personnel was recorded as patients.5 As for Rudolf Schniedergers, he remained in Schmiedefeld until mid-May.
-He then returned to Ilmenau for a medical operation.6
+The next day the 328th Infantry Regiment filed a brief report on the hospital.
+A total of 63 enlisted personnel was recorded as patients.5 As for Rudolf, he remained in Schmiedefeld until mid-May, when he returned to Ilmenau for a medical operation.6

 A GI’s souvenir for home

 Three days later Sgt.
-Robert J. Roeber found himself in Schmiedefeld am Rennsteig.
-His unit, the 563rd Anti-Aircraft Artillery Battalion, was split up with its four companies, and headquarters, garrisoned in different locations.
-In the last week of April, the companies moved into their final wartime positions.
-Near Schmiedefeld was Charlie company in Zella-Mehlis, and Dog company in Suhl.7
+Robert J. Roeber found himself in the village.
+His unit, the 563rd Anti-Aircraft Artillery Battalion, with its four companies, and headquarters, had split up and garrisoned different locations.7 In late April the men moved into their final wartime positions.
+They had fought hard since landing at Normandy in late 1944.
+Near Schmiedefeld was C Company in Zella-Mehlis and in Suhl, D Company.

-Typical war trophies, souvenirs, brought back by American servicemen were helmets, firearms, edged weapons, uniforms, and uniform regalia, like medals and badges.
-These items could have been shipped back home through the army’s postal service or more typically, they were stuffed inside duffel bags and footlockers.
-Even firearms were allowed, provided that the sender filled out the proper customs forms.
-Catching Roeber’s eye in Schmiedefeld was something atypical: a German hospital sign.
+Typical souvenirs brought back by American servicemen were helmets, firearms, edged weapons, uniforms, and uniform regalia, like medals and badges.
+Soldiers could ship these items back to the United States through the army’s postal service.
+Otherwise, they could stuff their duffel bags and footlockers with treasure, space permitting.
+Catching Roeber’s eye in Schmiedefeld was something peculiar and unique: a hospital sign.

 Click here to read about how this article was shared in a German newspaper.